t5krishn/tinyapp/README.md

 # TinyApp Project

-TinyApp is a web application built with Node and Express that allows users to shorten long URLs [Like https://tiny.cc/](https://tiny.cc/)
+TinyApp is a web application built with Node and Express that allows users to shorten long URLs.
+Similar to:[https://tiny.cc/](https://tiny.cc/)
 .

 ## Final Product